 - Beyond the norm: Reputation for scholarly activity, dissemination, and impact reflecting our comprehensive research university status

-- Beyond now: Adaptable and innovative research areas of excellence that optimize social, economic and environmental impact.
+- Beyond the now: Adaptable and innovative research areas of excellence that optimize social, economic and environmental impact.

 The Research Centre is the hub of all research activity at Athabasca University (AU).
 The centre serves as a resource and provides support for basic and applied research within the university.

 We work with researchers throughout their research project lifecycle, from proposal development to finishing a project.

 To facilitate and promote AU research activities, we provide assistance with:

 - publicizing prospective funding sources